yifengcao3/Meta-analysis/README.md

 ## DATA DESCRIPTION AND SUMMARY

-This project of mine is based on a global meta-analysis published in *Nature Communications*.
+This project is based on a global meta-analysis I led as first author, published in *Nature Communications*.
 It compiles trait data from plants and animals to examine how competition between native and nonnative species shapes trait distributions.
 Data processing involved trait standardization, effect size calculation, and mixed-effects modeling.
 Results show that competition reduces trait means and increases variation, with stronger impacts from nonnatives.
 The project demonstrates skills in large-scale data integration, ecological statistics, and reproducible analysis.

 ## PREPARATION FOR THE DATASET